pstimpel/logcheck/README.md

-Logchecker - perl script to check unix logfiles and notify by email if entries appear not covered by the whitelist Copyright (C) long time ago by Peter, https://peters-webcorner.de
+Logchecker - perl script to check unix logfiles and notify by email if entries appear not covered by the whitelist

+Former Copyright (C) long time ago by Peter, https://peters-webcorner.de - meanwhile GPL3.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by